wp-plugins/weblumia-slider/readme.txt

 Usage

-1. Add and manage the slider through the 'Lumia Slider' menu in the WordPress admin area
+1. Add and manage the slider through the 'Lumia Slider' menu in the WordPress admin area.
-2. To display Lumia Slider in the sidebar, go to 'Widgets' menu and drag the 'WebLumia Slider ' into the desired widget area
+2. To display Lumia Slider in the sidebar, go to 'Widgets' menu and drag the 'WebLumia Slider ' into the desired widget area.
-3. Configure the 'Lumia Slider' to select quotes and display as needed
+3. Configure the 'Lumia Slider' to select quotes and display as needed.
-4. Use the [lumiaslider id="{slider_id}"] shortcodes to display slider on a page or in a post
+4. Use the [lumiaslider id="{slider_id}"] shortcodes to display slider on a page or in a post.
-5. Read FAQ 1 for show_lumiaslider() theme functions usage
+5. Read FAQ 1 for show_lumiaslider() theme functions usage.

 == Frequently asked questions ==